-A phase - II diamond drilling program, planned for 5,000 metres has been awards to Kluane Drilling Ltd. This phase commenced on December 7, 2014.
+Phase-II diamond drilling program, planned for 5,000 metre, utilizing a man-portable KD-1000 diamond drilling rig, has been awarded to Kluane Drilling Ltd. This phase commenced on December 7, 2014, shut down for the year-end holiday season and recommenced in January, 2015.
+The drilling and subsequent analytical testing are still in progress.